Doane College Sports

 - Written by Andy McCallister

-For more on Friday's meet, see the May 16 print or E-edition of The Crete News.
+For more on the Doane Relays, see the April 25 print or E-edition of The Crete News.